Antimatter543/Financial_Extractor/Project_Documentation.md

 *However,* whilst GMFT has great metrics, with this pdf type it performed very poorly.
 After some research into its usage, gmft seems to be designed for actual tables in scientific journals (close together and compressed), whilst this pdf is **majority of white space, and tables often span multiple pages**, so it couldn't deal with this well.

-**Subtables:** I had considered whether to segment the tables into subtables (e.g Income statement has Revenues, Expenses, ...) but eventually decided against this as manually doing this would be somewhat time consuming (considering different name variations, caps lock differences like Table 3/4, ...) and if fed into a GenAI model, this would marginally increase the token size anyways and not yield any real benefit.
+**Sub-Tables:** I had considered whether to segment the tables into sub-tables (e.g Income statement has Revenues, Expenses, ...) but eventually decided against this as manually doing this would be somewhat time consuming (considering different name variations, caps lock differences like Table 3/4, ...) and if fed into a GenAI model, this would marginally increase the token size anyways and not yield any real benefit.
 Furthermore, opening the fully extracted table `.csv`'s in Excel gives a very human-readable view regardless.

 #### **Final Approach:**